centricconsulting/agent_c_framework/src/agent_c_api_ui/agent_c_react_client/.scratch/context_refactoring_tracker.md

   - ✅ Used utility services for API and storage operations
 - ✅ Updated App.jsx with proper context hierarchy
   - ✅ ThemeProvider → AuthProvider → ModelProvider → SessionProvider
+- ✅ Refactored SessionContext fully
+  - ✅ Removed redundant auth and model functionality
+  - ✅ Updated internal references to use the new contexts
+  - ✅ Implemented use of utility services
+  - ✅ Updated use-session-context hook
+- ✅ Standardized hook implementations
+  - ✅ Updated useTheme hook to match pattern
+  - ✅ Removed duplicate hook in ThemeContext.jsx
+  - ✅ Standardized import paths with @ alias

 ## Next Steps

-1. Refactor SessionContext
-   - Remove redundant auth and model functionality
-   - Update references to use the new contexts
+1. Update components to use the appropriate contexts
-   - Implement use of utility services
+   - Update components that use SessionContext for auth to use useAuth directly
+   - Update components that use SessionContext for model to use useModel directly
+   - Update components that use SessionContext for theme to use useTheme directly

-2. Update ThemeContext
+2. Comprehensive testing
-   - Ensure it fully uses the utility services
-   - Consolidate theme-related functions
+   - Test login/logout functionality
+   - Test model selection and configuration
+   - Test theme switching
+   - Test chat interactions
+   - Test file uploads and management

 ## Notes & Observations